jiten-glitch/Jiten/README.md

 - GitHub Pages (free hosting)

 ## 📌 Notes
-- Make sure to use the **correct GitHub Pages link** with proper capitalization.
+- Use the **correct GitHub Pages link** with proper capitalization
-- Every new shayari update must be **committed to GitHub** to appear on the live site.
+- Every new poem update must be **committed to GitHub** to appear on the live site

 Enjoy reading and sharing the poetry! 🌸